-B. The Regulatory Budget Social Welfare Function
+b.
+The Regulatory Budget Social Welfare Function

-"Efficiency" is often mentioned by those who defend the normative basis for what CBA measures.
+"Efficiency" is often called upon to defend the welfare basis for what CBA measures.
 However, efficiency is also routinely raised as one of the primary benefits of implementing a regulatory budget.
-Jeffrey Rosen and Brian Callanan argue that "a regulatory budget would better inform priority setting and enhance economic efficiency of regulation across agencies and programs."
-Jim Tozzi, citing legal scholar Yair Listokin, argues that "bounded institutions," such as a regulatory budget, "may prove superior to traditional unbounded oversight methods" such as cost-benefit analysis.
-The idea is that placing a constraint on an activity can force a process of prioritization, thus ensuring that scarce resources are directed from lower priority or less effective projects toward higher priority, more effective ones.
-49
+Jeffrey Rosen and Brian Callanan argue that "a regulatory budget would better inform priority setting and enhance economic efficiency of regulation across agencies and programs."47 Jim Tozzi, citing legal scholar Yair Listokin, argues that "bounded institutions", such as a regulatory budget, "may prove superior to traditional unbounded oversight methods" such as cost-benefit analysis.48 The idea is that